EStaELisa/graphcast-xai/README.md

 ## 5. Deploy Infrastructure with Pulumi

-Choose your desired configuration (TPU, GPU, or bucket) by editing the appropriate `Pulumi.*.yaml` file.
+Choose your desired configuration (TPU or bucket) by editing the appropriate `Pulumi.*.yaml` file.
 Then run:

 ```sh